 The complete application package (this solicitation, including links to required forms) is available on Grants.gov and on the OVW website.
-Applicants wishing to request a paper copy of these materials should contact (202) 307-6026 and ovw.underserved@usdoj.gov.
+Applicants wishing to request a paper copy of these materials should contact 202-307-6026 or ovw.transitionalhousing@usdoj.gov.

-Pre-Application Information Session
+Pre-Application Information Sessions

-OVW will conduct an optional web-based pre-application information session for entities interested in submitting an application for this program.
-During this session, OVW staff will review this program's requirements, review the solicitation, and allow for a brief question and answer period.
-The session is tentatively scheduled for Wednesday, January 15, 2020 from 2 p.m. to 4 p.m.
-E.T.
+OVW will conduct two optional web-based pre-application information sessions for entities interested in submitting an application for this program.
+During these sessions, OVW staff will review this program's requirements, review the solicitation, and allow for a brief question and answer period.
+These sessions are tentatively scheduled for:

+- 1. January 7, 2020 at 1 p.m.
+ET. - 2.
+January 9, 2020 at 1 p.m.
+ET.

-The total number of participants for the session may be limited, and therefore interested participants from the same agency/jurisdiction are expected to participate together.
+The total number of participants for each session may be limited, and therefore interested participants from the same agency/jurisdiction are expected to participate together.
 OVW reserves the right to deny multiple registrations from a single agency/jurisdiction to allow as many interested applicants as possible to participate.

-Participation in the pre-application information session is optional.
-Interested applicants that do not participate in the session are still eligible to apply.
-A recording of the webinar will be available on OVW's website at https://www.justice.gov/ovw/resources-applicants.
+Participation in a pre-application information session is optional.
+Interested applicants that do not participate in a session are still eligible to apply.

-To register, contact the Underserved Program at ovw.underserved@usdoj.gov or at (202) 307-6026.
-Registration must be received at least three days prior to the start of the session.
+To register, contact the Transitional Housing Program at ovw.transitionalhousing@usdoj.gov or at 202-307-6026.
+Registration must be received at least two days prior to the start of the first session.
 Participants are not registered until they receive a confirmation email.
-The webinar will be captioned in English.
-Additionally, there will be sign language interpretation.
-Interested applicants needing additional language assistance should contact this program's POC at ovw.underserved@usdoj.gov or at (202) 307-6026 as soon as possible, but no later than December 12, 2019.
+Webinars will be captioned in English and Spanish.
+Interested applicants needing additional language assistance should contact this program's POC at ovw.transitionalhousing@usdoj.gov or at 202-307-6026 as soon as possible, but no later than December 23, 2019.